RohitSingh2k/Elementary-blog/README.md

 ### 2) App Store error fixing : -

-Some of you might face an error in app stotre like
+Some of you might face an error in app store like

 ![error](https://i.stack.imgur.com/uG4SU.jpg)